New York, NY - Tribeca

 Intensive Outpatient Program

 Our intensive outpatient program provides an individualized focus within a program structure that's designed to meet the unique needs of young adults, ages 18-29.
 Throughout the treatment experience, clients actively participate in educational and skill-building workshops, process group therapy, one-to-one counseling, Twelve Step meetings, spirituality work and peer interaction.

-Our foundation is Twelve Step facilitation, and we focus on the first three Steps of the Twelve Step model.
-We also provide an opportunity for participants to develop skills that enhance recovery.
+Our program uses a variety of evidence-based practices including mindfulness-based CBT, Motivational Interviewing, Twelve Step facilitation, and Interpersonal Group Psychotherapy.
+We provide an opportunity for participants to develop skills that enhance recovery.
 These skills are particularly focused on helping clients manage negative thoughts and emotions that often serve as triggers for, and/or are the result of, substance use.

 Our process groups provide participants with the opportunity to experience themselves (and have others experience them) in the context of not using substances.
 The group not only provides an opportunity to get support and to experience what we call "fellowship," but it also gives each person feedback about how they are being experienced by the group.

 Extended Outpatient Program

 Upon completion of our Intensive Outpatient Program clients have the opportunity to integrate into our Extended Outpatient Program.
 These groups meet in the afternoon twice weekly at Tribeca.
 The groups provide an opportunity to process thoughts and feelings, as well as develop skills for managing life and sobriety.